Georgemouts/Clustering-KMeans-Algorithm/README.md

 # Create dataset :file_folder:

-we generate random points (x1,x2) in the plane as follows:
+we generate random points (x1,x2)[1200 points] in the plane as follows:
 1) 150 points in the square [0.75,1.25]x[0.75,1.25],
 2) 150 points in the square[0, 0.5]x[0,0.5],
 3) 150 points in the square [0,0.5] x [1.5,2],